1821 Info 9a for Caleb Crompton

 Forsyth origins

 A more positive identification appears in the 1851 census.
-Although William Forsyth's occupation in 1851 is given as Shepherd this must be Thomas taylor's family because the census location is Inverness[shire] and because Margaret Taylor, a visiting niece has Mary's maiden name and Thomas' middle name.
+Although William FORSYTH's occupation in 1851 is given as Shepherd this must be Thomas Taylor FORSYTH's family because the census location is Inverness[shire] and because Margaret Taylor, a visiting niece has Mary's maiden name and Thomas' middle name.

 1851 Scotland Census Sun/Mon 30/31st March 1851